 I am eagerly awaiting fresh ripe blackberries from the first plant from three years ago.
 Last year, there were a couple of handfuls of berries and they were delicious.
+This year, we will add bird netting and see if we can keep more of the blackberries for ourselves.

 The two big takeaways from last year?